-It’s essential to understand your strengths and weaknesses while preparing for the IELTS test.
-All you need is to focus on your full-fledged IELTS preparation’s key areas and maximize your study time.
+Understanding your strengths and weaknesses while preparing for the IELTS test is essential.
+You only need to focus on your full-fledged IELTS preparation’s key areas and maximize your study time.

 Which are the best-in-class ways to prepare for IELTS?

 Besides the availability of all such accessible and handy resources, students are worried about getting prepared.
 All the materials of IELTS are carefully designed to offer precious information for anyone who desires to obtain Band 6-9.
-Therefore, the best probable solution to overpower all the IELTS dreads is to work on your strengths and weaknesses.
+Therefore, working on your strengths and weaknesses is the best probable solution to overpower all the IELTS dreads.

 IELTS proficiencies and sub-skills

-IELTS test evaluates reading, listening, speaking, and writing, which everyone knows.
-But have you ever thought of the wide variety of skills required to perform each of these well?
+The IELTS test evaluates reading, listening, speaking, and writing, which everyone knows.
+But have you ever thought of the various skills required to perform each of these well?

 Top IELTS Sub-skills